NeuroDesk/neurodesk.github.io/content/en/tutorials/electrophysiology/EEG_mne-python.md

 Next, we'll activate the same MNE environment in a terminal.
 From the top menu in vscode, select Terminal->New Terminal, or hit [Ctrl]+[Shift]+[`].

-If this is your first time using vscode in this container, you may have to initialise conda by typing `conda init bash` the bash terminal.
+If this is your first time using vscode in this container, you may have to initialise conda by typing `conda init bash` in the bash terminal.
 After initialising bash, you will have to close and then reopen the terminal.

 Once you have initialised conda, you can activate the MNE environment in the terminal: